 On.
 Rules are created and set to “enforce,” which means they are active on the agent host.

 Audit.
 Rules are created and set to “audit,” which means they are on the agent host in an inactive state.
 When a user runs an app that violates an AppLocker rule, the app is allowed to run and the information about the app is added to the AppLocker event log.

-You can import rules already exported from AppLocker into Workspace Environment Management.
+You can import rules exported from AppLocker into Workspace Environment Management.
 Imported Windows AppLocker settings are added to any existing rules in the Security tab.
-Any invalid application security rules are automatically deleted and listed in a report dialog, which you can export.
+Any invalid application security rules are automatically deleted and listed in a report dialog.

 The rules are added to the Application Security rules list.

 Select a rule collection name in the sidebar.
 For example, to add an executable rule select the “Executable Rules” collection.

 In the Display section, type the following details:

 - Name.
 The display name of the rule as it appears in the rule list.

 - Description.
 Additional information about the resource (optional).

 - Path.
 The rule matches a file path or folder path.